secretstartups/handbook/content/job-families/product/ux-researcher/index.md

 #### Senior Responsibilities

+The Intermediate responsibilities, plus the responsibilities below:

-- Personally initiate and conduct research projects within your assigned stage groups and across adjacent stage groups to build deep foundational knowledge of your areas of coverage.
+- Personally initiate and conduct research projects within your assigned stage groups **and across adjacent stage groups** to build deep foundational knowledge of your areas of coverage.
 Research should consist of a mix of problem validation, foundational research, and strategic research projects.

-- Drive a company-wide research-based measure: design or improve upon a methodology (if needed), collect and report out findings.
+- Drive a company-wide research-based program: design or improve upon a methodology (if needed), collect and report out findings.

-- Demonstrate thought leadership by delivering 2 [strategic research](https://about.gitlab.com/handbook/product/ux/ux-research/strategic-research-at-gitlab/) projects per year.

-- Communicate, advocate for, and socialize actionable insights in a clear and compelling way
+- Conduct impactful research that informs decisions across stage groups **and adjacent stage groups**.

+- Create high-quality deliverables that tell compelling stories integrated with research findings.
+This is typically accomplished through reports, presentations, video recordings, etc.

-- Know your stage groups: understand the technology, experiences, and features of your assigned and adjacent stage groups.
-Maintain a thorough knowledge of the direction and vision for your assigned stages and stage groups.
+- Know your stage groups: understand the technology, experiences, and features of your assigned **and adjacent stage groups**.
+Maintain a thorough knowledge of the direction and vision for your assigned stages **and stage groups**.

-- Know your stage group users: develop a deep empathic understanding of your users, learn about their needs, and identify gaps.

-- Business acumen: consider the team's business goals when approaching research projects to ensure there's alignment.
+- Business acumen: consider the team's business goals when approaching research projects to ensure alignment.

-- Effectively prioritize your research efforts across stage groups.
-Align with Product teams while considering impact, the goals of your stage groups, the broader product vision, and company objectives.
+- Effectively prioritize your research efforts across stage groups and adjacent stage groups.
+Align with Product teams while considering impact, the goals of your stage groups and adjacent stage groups, the broader product direction, and company objectives.

-- Respond to solution validation user research inquiries that are escalated by Product Design.

-- Guide Product Managers and Product Designers to conduct research with a high degree of rigor.
-Ensure they are following defined research processes (ex: handbook procedures, opening and closing issues for research studies, documenting actionable insights, etc).

-- Demonstrate, explain, and teach others how to apply a range of research methods, understanding the balance and trade offs between scrappy research and rigor.

-- Actively contribute to the UX Research team culture, processes, and documentation.
+- Make connections between disparate research initiatives.
+This can be done by: identifying existing research that supplements a new initiative, looking for commonalities in findings to surface larger "macro" insights, through data triangulation, and/or combining similar research efforts.

-- Lead and mentor other Researchers.
+- Lead and mentor other Researchers on methods, communication, and successful collaboration/working models.

 ### Staff